nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    information items in an extension namespace (extension information items), as children of CellML Information Items.

-2. Information items in the empty namespace, that appear as children of extension element information items, SHALL also be treated as extension information items.
+2. Information items in the empty namespace, which appear as children of extension element information items, SHALL also be treated as extension information items.